Harshal-25C/BridgeLabz-Training/README.md

   - Constructors (parameterized)
 - Compared **Class vs Object** with real-world examples.

-#### Key Concepts Covered
-- Attributes (fields) and their role in defining object state
-- Methods to define object behavior
-- Constructors for object initialization
-- Usage of `this` keyword
-- Java naming conventions and best practices
-- Importance of encapsulation and clean code structure

 #### Programming Practice
 - Implemented **Student Details program** using class, object, constructor, and methods.
 - Implemented **Travel Details program** to understand real-world data modeling using classes and objects.